-March 1, 2016
+March 1, 2017

-Michael Clark, Recruiting Associate Accurate Accounting Firm 567 Michigan Ave.
+Example Withdrawal from Job Search Letter Michael Clark, Recruiting Associate Accurate Accounting Firm 567 Michigan Ave.
 Chicago, IL 60606

 Dear Mr. Clark,

 I want to express my sincere appreciation to you for including me in the interview process as you select candidates for your firm's Winter Audit Intern position.
 I have enjoyed meeting with members of your staff and have been impressed by the quality of your team and organization.